bharathkumar-gopalan/code-challenge-ui/README.md

 # code-challenge-ui
-A possible solution to the UI code challenge

 ### Introduction
 This repository contains the UI automation code for the challenge .
 It has a self contained automation framework that was build atop of selenium java binding .
 It also has a docker file Which installs all the dependencies and runs the test cases(In Chrome at the moment)
 ### Running the test cases